sjev/espro/README.md

 - Logical ↔ physical mapping in TOML
 - Validation and drift detection

+TODO:

+- switch from ip to mac-based mapping.
+- change scan from brute approach to mdns.

 **Phase 2: MQTT Bridge**
 - Expose logical devices to MQTT
 - Automatic re-routing on hardware changes